jbatson5/SCALE-test/docs/MAVRIC.rst

       noNeutrons
   end parameters

-The importance map defines two adjoint sources, corresponding to the two tallies.
+The importance map defines two adjoint sources that correspond to the two tallies.
 Forward weighting, based on the response integrated over energy (“respWeighting”), is used.
 Because the true source is a point source, the subcell method of making a mesh source will fail, so the number of source trials is input.
 This number is small since the source is a monoenergetic point source.
-The Denovo calculations used the default S\ :sub:`8` quadrature and P\ :sub:`3` Legendre order.
+The Denovo calculations used the default S\ :sub:`8` quadrature and the P\ :sub:`3` Legendre order.

 ::